 Hearing Aids are Complicated to Use

-Thanks to advances in technology, modern hearing aids are actually very user-friendly.
+Thanks to advances in technology, modern hearing aids that are rechargeable are actually very user-friendly.
 Digital hearing aids are even able to distinguish between actual speech and background noise, adapting to different environments.
 Once your hearing aids have been properly fitted an programmed by a hearing professional, they should be simple to use day-to-day.

 You Don’t Need to Wear Two Hearing Aids